adisaf/multunus-website/source/blog/2015-12-11-build-super-fast-mvps-without-programmers-part-3.html.markdown

 Here’s what we’d come up with:

-*Approvers in the purchasing system workflow would be able to make more confident approvals - using real-time budgets
+* Approvers in the purchasing system workflow would be able to make more confident approvals - using real-time budgets

-*Efficiency of the purchasing system would be improved significantly - because of quicker decision making.
+* Efficiency of the purchasing system would be improved significantly - because of quicker decision making.
 This would be because, the approver would not need to escalate purchasing approvals because they could now use real-time data to make more objective buying decisions.

-*in the company would be able to create a purchasing request within less than 10min.
+* Anyone in the company would be able to create a purchasing request within less than 10min.

-*Anyone in the company would be able to easily find out how our budgets were getting utilized, and this would lead to higher transparency and trust across the team.
+* Anyone in the company would be able to easily find out how our budgets were getting utilized, and this would lead to higher transparency and trust across the team.

 Now the question.
 Was a seamless sexy system required to test the above hypotheses?